-A few geometric shapes and the right colours can come together to let you create some really clever designs.
-Check out this cover for the magazine ‘Little White Lies’ by Church of London.
-What Church of London have done here is created two portraits of characters from the movie ‘The Master’ out of geometric shapes, which then allowed them to colour them in red and blue to allow for each image to occupy the same space but still exist as individual portraits when viewed through the right lens.
+A few geometric shapes and the right colors can come together to let you create some really clever designs.
+Check out this ‘Little White Lies’ magazine cover by Church of London.
+What Church of London have done here is created two portraits of characters from the movie ‘The Master’ out of geometric shapes, which then allowed them to color them in red and blue to allow for each image to occupy the same space but still exist as individual portraits when viewed through the right lens.
 Pretty cool, right?
 On top of that cleverness, the stylisation of the imagery is unique, sharp and striking, all thanks to geometric shapes.

 47. Use Patterns To Differentiate

-What a lot of businesses do is use colours to differentiate sectors, divisions, elements of the company etc., which is a great system, but have you considered patterns?
-Simple geometric patterns coloured differently to suit each sector can be a beautiful and functional way to differentiate and keep things in line.
-Check out this branding by Bruce Mau for The Hutchins Center that uses unique coloured patterns for each division, a sophisticated and stylish way to bring patterns into the workplace.
+What a lot of businesses do is use colors to differentiate sectors, divisions, elements of the company etc., which is a great system, but have you considered patterns?
+Simple geometric patterns colored differently to suit each sector can be a beautiful and functional way to differentiate and keep things in line.
+Check out this branding by Bruce Mau for The Hutchins Center that uses unique colored patterns for each division, a sophisticated and stylish way to bring patterns into the workplace.

 48. Focus On The Pattern

 A well positioned and created pattern can act as a beautiful focal point for a design.
 Check out this packaging design by Kamil Piatkowski, that uses black geometric patterns to create stunning labels.
 No need for extravagant illustrations here, the sharp black pattern contrasts against the color of the liquid to create a brand in itself.
 So, if in the future you get stuck for a label idea, consider a strong and engrossing pattern instead.

 49. Go Minimal

 Minimal designs can pair very well with geometric patterns as they often act to balance each other out.
 Check out this branding for the food truck ‘The Nordic’.